This post is written by holistic veterinarian at "I and love and you", Dr. Angie Krause, DVM, CVA, CCRT.

 Food Allergies

 Food allergies also cause dogs to have an itchy butt.
 Your dog may also be experiencing repeated ear infections.
 While dog food allergies can be difficult to pinpoint, I recommend changing the meat source in your dog’s diet as a great starting point.
-For example, if you are feeding a chicken based diet, switch to a beef or venison formula with no chicken.
+For example, if you are feeding a chicken-based diet, switch to a lamb, beef, or venison formula with no chicken.
 If a diet change doesn’t resolve the problem, it’s time to schedule a trip to the veterinarian to receive some nutritional support.

 With love,